gkspranger/noop/README.md

 ### Throwaway Side Effects

-**Definition:** A function, in its current context, that you do not care what its return value is.
+**Definition:** A function, in its current context, that you do not care what its expected return value is.

 ## Syntax